-Consumers in Arizona can get assistance on their telephone bills from Lifeline or other state and federal government funded programs.
+Find how consumers in Arizona can get assistance on their phone bills from Lifeline or other state and federal government funded programs.
 There are also free government cell phone, wireless services and other support for seniors, individuals with a medical issue or disability, as well as other low income families that receive government benefits.
-So the number of possible cell and home phone bill assistance programs, or free devices, for residents in Arizona is extensive.
+Find cell and home phone bill assistance programs, or free devices, for residents in Arizona below.

 Households with a member over the age of 65 can get help from the Senior Telephone Discount Program, or SDTP.
 This will provide them with savings on their cell or home phone service each month, but they are only for basic phone service and will not cover any extra features.
 Seniors in Arizona can also get a free phone, including touch screen unit or tablet.

 For those that qualify, the discounts can range from 15 to 20% on their typical bills.
 They will need to meet low income limits based on federal government poverty guidelines), or receive state of Arizona or federal government benefits such as Medicaid or SNAP food stamps.
 The savings will be applied both to monthly bills as well as the installation costs and any deposits that may be due for those expenses.
 One key difference from SDTP is that it can’t be used on cellular service and it can only be used for a home phone / landline.